Marmote’s documentation

 This library comes with two API: one for C++ development, one for Python development (that encapsulates C++ objects).

-You can learn how to
+With this website you can learn how to

 • build a consistent development environment for contributing to marmote, using conda